margaretmf/margaretmf.github.io/creativewriting.md

 The airplane lifts up.
 I want to fly.
 I want to see the aerial view.
-I want to look down below and see all thel and and all the flickering lights.
+I want to look down below and see all the land and and all the flickering lights.

 Airplanes shooting in the sky
 Trains of white trailing